minukHwang/minuk-hwang-boilerplate/README.md

   A. The sync scripts interactively compare each file using git diff/merge.
 You can choose to merge, skip, or copy new files.
 No files are overwritten without your confirmation.

 - **Q. How do I add a new directory to sync?**
+  A. Add the directory name to `scripts/boilerplate-sync-dirs.txt` (one per line, except `scripts`).

+- **Q. Why is scripts/ not in sync-dirs?**
+  A. The `scripts/` directory is always pre-synced for safety and should not be listed in sync-dirs.

+- **Q. How do I exclude directories from sync?**
-  A. Add the directory name to `scripts/boilerplate-sync-dirs.txt` (one per line).
+  A. Add the directory name to `scripts/boilerplate-ignore-dirs.txt` (one per line).

 - **Q. What if package.json merging causes issues?**
   A. You will see a diff and can choose to merge or skip.
 If you merge and there are issues, you can always restore from git history.